mongodb/docs-realm/videos/scripts/backend.rst

 Type ``realm-cli push``.
 When the push is complete, you'll see this message.
 Let's switch back to our browser.
-When the app has finished being created, you can click on this ``Realm`` tab, and you'll see we now have a new "tasktracker" realm app.
+When the app has finished being created, you can click on this ``Realm`` tab, and you'll see we now have a new realm app named "tasktracker".
 You can click on the name to open the management console for the app.

 .. <time tag 6>

 Spend some time looking around.
 Here are a few things you can explore to make sure the app imported correctly:

-- The Schema section of the Realm UI displays information about the structure of the data stored in our linked Atlas cluster.
+- The ``Schema`` section of the Realm UI displays information about the structure of the data stored in our linked Atlas cluster.
 We're using 2 objects in this tutorial -- Tasks and Users.
 Click on each and you can see the data structure defined for each type.

-- In Authentication, you'll see the different ways that users can log into a Realm app.
-For the  Task Tracker app, users can only log in via "Email/Password" authentication.
+- In ``Authentication``, you'll see the different ways that users can log into a Realm app.
+For the Task Tracker app, users can only log in via Email/Password authentication.

-- The Sync section shows us how Sync has been configured, and what the partition key is.
+- The ``Sync`` section shows us how Sync has been configured, and what the partition key is.
 You'll learn more about this as you build the front-end.

-- The Functions section contains the Task Tracker app's executable backend logic.
+- The ``Functions`` section contains the Task Tracker app's executable backend logic.

-- The Triggers section shows one trigger, which defines certain criteria that, when met, execute a function.
+- The ``Triggers`` section shows one trigger, which defines certain criteria that, when met, execute a function.

 Take a look at the last section of the tutorial for details on what you're seeing